Marmalade-NG/marmalade-ng/doc/source/policy-auction-sale.rst

 ~~~~~~~~~
 *sale-id* ``string`` *buyer* ``string`` *buyer-guard* ``guard`` *new-price* ``decimal``  *→* ``string``

-Place a new bid on the given sale ID.
+Place a new bid on the given sale-id.

 The bidder should before call ``(get-sale)`` to check the current state of the sale: